-We were soon accustomed to a cute little booth up on the raised quieter section, although the whole restaurant wasn’t overly busy for a Saturday lunchtime.
-Service swift and attentive, the few tables around us looked pretty content, and we had to turn the waitress away once or twice as we were too busy catching up and not paying enough attention to the menu.
+We were soon accustomed to a cute little booth up on the raised quieter section.
+The whole restaurant wasn’t overly busy for a Saturday lunchtime.
+Service swift and attentive and the few tables around us looked pretty content.
+We had to turn the waitress away once or twice as we were too busy catching up and not paying enough attention to the menu.

 It was overwhelming.
 A number of cold mezze, hot ones too, wraps, salads, man’oush, tagine and kofta it’s easy to get stuck between at least three different options.

 The mezze platter for two, presented on a large dish, was more than big enough for two for lunch.
 Warm crumbly fragrant falafel, thick creamy hummus, lightly toasted halloumi and juicy tomatoes, chunky baba ganouj, herbaceous tabbouleh and fresh freekeh salad.
 Served with crisp lettuce leaves, tangy pickles and warm flat bread for dipping, it was a true feast.
 It would be a big feat to devour this dish as a starter!

 Every component was packed with flavour, and complimented all other foods on the dish.
 Either way you tucked in, whether going for each bit separately or mixing and matching ingredients, each mouthful was absolutely delicious.

 The desserts all looked delicious too.
 From the Dark Chocolate and Orange Cardamom Tart to the Chocolate Brownie, there was a Lebanese influence shining through.
 A mental note was made at the very beginning to try to save space, even though it would be a difficult feat being a fan of savoury.